Update 5May2021: Relocated information regarding External Tagging feature to new blog.

 Of course, you could also prepend the subject with a tag to help identifying messages in this category.

 end users will receive a notification when replying to or sending messages outside their organization from Outlook Mobile; Outlook Desktop already had this feature.

-Note: Advanced Threat Protection (ATP) could of course also help companies with the protection against malicious links and attachments, however not every company has ATP licenses.
+On a final note, Advanced Threat Protection (ATP) could also help companies with the protection against malicious links and attachments, however not every company has ATP licenses.
 In both cases, these notices might complement the overall set of measures.